-With scope creep, not only team members working for the project delivery shows inconvenience with anticipation of extra-work, but the stakeholders also get unhappy for that reason.
-Any scope creep can be counteracted by incorporating a measurable scope of deliverables, this in turn positive without annoying the stakeholders.
-To avoid proper scope definition due to harsh commands, an ample amount of time needs to be deployed to defining the measurable terms of scope.
+With scope creep, not only do team members working for the project delivery show inconvenience with anticipation of extra work, but the stakeholders also get unhappy for that reason.
+Any scope creep can be counteracted by incorporating a measurable scope of deliverables, this in turn is positive without annoying the stakeholders.
+To avoid proper scope definition due to harsh commands, an ample amount of time needs to be deployed to define the measurable terms of scope.
 It needs your effective convincing skills to persuade the stakeholders to maintain cooperating as usual.
 A stakeholder out of the lull of profit tries spending minimum for these changes but actually, the changes can impact, project cost, schedule, quality, risk, resources, etc. In spite of informing them the changes cannot be done better do homework on the impact and provide a suitable answer to the changes in consultation with the project sponsor.

 Scope management process to prevent creep:

 • Vigilance since the start of the project,

 • Understanding the vision and mission of the client,